Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Experimental Results

 \section{Experimental Results}

 In this section, the experimental settings with the parameter configurations of our proposed approach are first presented.
-Subsequently, a comprehensive comparison and ablation study are conducted to evaluate the performance of the proposed AMBOKD approach in the dim object recognition task.
-Then, the effectiveness and generalisability of the OKD and AMB modules incorporated in AMBOKD are evaluated.
-In addition, the transfer experiments and system verifications by simulating real scenarios are designed to further verify the generalization performance of the proposed method and system under few-shot conditions.
+Subsequently, a comprehensive comparison and ablation study is conducted to evaluate the performance of the proposed AMBOKD approach in the dim object recognition task.
+System verification through simulated real-world scenarios is designed to further validate the effectiveness of the system for dim object detection.